nicholasmr/specfab/README.md

 - Can convert between structure tensors and spectral expansions coefficients.
 - Can be integrated with finite-element models such as Elmer and FEniCS.

-By Nicholas M. Rathmann and David A. Lilien

 ## Documentation

 See [the specfab docs](https://nicholasmr.github.io/specfab) for installation, tutorials, and more.